Jim B. Tucker: Media coverage

 Since taking over the research into claimed past-life memories from Stevenson in 2002, Tucker has been interviewed about reincarnation in print and broadcast media in the United States, United Kingdom and Canada.

 In 2006, Tucker investigated the case of Cameron Macaulay as part of the Channel 5 Documentary Extraordinary People: The Boy Who Lived Before.
 Tucker's investigation took him firstly to Glasgow to interview the six-year-old boy and his mother Norma about Cameron's reported recollections of life on the isle of Barra in the Outer Hebrides, around two hundred miles from the family's home in Glasgow.
 Tucker then accompanied the family as they traveled to Barra in an attempt to verify Cameron's statements about life on the island.
 Cameron's descriptions of his previous family home were entirely accurate; while the family name of "Robertson" also rang true, nothing could be found of the man Cameron recalled as his father on the island.

 The documentary also briefly covered another of Tucker's cases: that of Gus Taylor from the Midwest U.S., who claimed from around the age of a year and a half to be his own grandfather returned to the family.
 In addition to speaking of a previous life, Tucker notes that both boys speak of falling through a 'hole' or ‘porthole’ from one life to the next.
 In 2009, he was interviewed on Larry King Live about the cases he has studied.

+In 2024, the Washington Post published a story detailing Tucker's investigation of Ryan Hammons, an Oklahoma boy who, at the age of five, began describing memories of a past life in Hollywood, including having three sons, driving a green car, and working in the film industry.
+Tucker says that the memories are those of Marty Martyn, a movie extra and talent agent who died in 1964.
+The story was featured on the A&E series “The Unexplained,” in 2010.
+The story was criticized by neurologist Steven Novella as typical of credulous media reporting on paranormal subjects, noting that such pieces "focus on believers."
+According to Novella, the story concentrated on "regurgitating the same old arguments and evidence that has already been picked over by skeptics."